stran9elet/Quake-Reporter/README.md

 # Quake-Reporter
-This is my first ever repository on github.
-Quake-Reporter is an app which enlists all the earthquakes occurring around the world.
+Quake-Reporter is an android app which enlists all the earthquakes occurring around the world using data from the usgs website.